kanhua/udacity-dand-data-vis/README.md

 Comments|Responses
 --------|--------
-The users need some explanation of what the metrics 3PAPG, 3PA and 3P represent|Explanations and background information are added in this version.
+The readers need some explanation of what 3PAPG, 3PA and 3P represent|Explanations and background information are added in this version.
 The red button below the chart does not look very good.| The red rectangles are replaced by buttons.